-Let’s Eat, Grandma was founded to help others land jobs through high quality resume services available online.
+Let’s Eat, Grandma was founded to help others land jobs through high-quality resume services available online.

-We connect Ivy League caliber students and graduates with professionals in order to enhance their credibility.
+We connect Ivy League caliber students and graduates with professionals to enhance their credibility.
 These writers are trained in the art of business writing and bring a high level of prestige to our company.

 I started helping people with their resumes and business documents in college.

 I decided to start the company after I realized how many people needed help with their resumes after college!

 Is This Something You Decided Early on in Your Career?

 Yes, I was 22 years old at the time.

 What Is the Best Career Advice You’ve Ever Received?